thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 This way your portfolio is really going to bat for you, and will act as your billboard for any potential employers.
 It also adds a personal touch and shows that you're a three-dimensional human being.
-Don't be afraid to be vulnerable - admitting something was difficult to write, or even describing ways you might write something differently today shows that you're a critical thinker and that you're self-aware.
+Don't be afraid to be vulnerable - admitting something was difficult to write, or even describing ways you might write something differently today, shows that you're a critical thinker and that you're self-aware.

 Imagine someone has asked you questions like "Why have you included this sample?" or "What does this piece of work show?".
 You could call the reader's attention to specific areas of a piece, or describe the toolchain you used to build or publish it.